project-gemmi/gemmi/docs/mol.rst

     >>> SiC = gemmi.make_small_structure_from_block(cif_doc.sole_block())

 Now you also have access to the CIF document.
-Let's use it obtain SpaceGroup from the symmetry operators and check if it is consistent with the H-M name.
+Let's use it to obtain SpaceGroup from the symmetry operators and check if it is consistent with the H-M name.

 .. doctest::